Homeschooling moms often ask the question, “Am I doing enough?” But that is a question based in fear. Dear Mom, you don’t have to be fearful!

 Are you struggling?

 That can seem pretty scary if you are struggling.
 Maybe your home—their learning environment—is a mess.
 Perhaps you struggle with getting out of bed at a reasonable time.
-And maybe you have a hard time being intentional about getting school done (in whatever form you have chosen) because it is easy to put it off.
+And maybe you have a hard time being intentional about getting school done because it is easy to put it off.

 If this is true for you, it is time to get on your knees before Him and do some real self-evaluation: